 For the organised among us, the temptation might be to have different notebooks for different things: one for recipe ideas, one for work, the other for journaling.
 However, it’s best to capture all your ideas, regardless of theme, in one place.
 Dividing your note-taking between books will only prevent you from spotting those subtle patterns that might develop into something great.
 If you’re a stickler for organisation, you might want to try this nifty hack from the Tokyo Times for keeping a paper notebook organised.

-Despite their unglamourous reputation, the world would be a sadder and less creative place without stationery supplies.
+Despite their unglamourous reputation, the world would be a sadder and less creative place without this essential stationery supply.
 If you’d like to see how the right stationery suppliers can help your business run smoother, contact OfficeBox today.

 Image Credit: nitishapatel.com